jrohde/jamulus-docker-rt/README.md

 2. Give your container RT permissions when you start it.
 See: https://github.com/2b-t/docker-realtime.

 The container will run jamulus-headless with some default CMD (see Dockerfile). \
-To provide your own parameters - recommended or the jamulus directory will get bloated!! - you can start the container like this: \
+To provide your own parameters - recommended or the jamulus directory will get bloated!! - you can start the container like this:

-`docker run -i -t --rm smartlabel/jamulus /usr/bin/nice -n -20 /usr/bin/ionice -c 1 /usr/local/bin/jamulus-headless -your -params`
+`docker run -i -t --rm smartlabel/jamulus /usr/bin/nice -n -20 /usr/bin/ionice -c 1 /usr/local/bin/jamulus-headless --version`

 or with real-time capability like this:

-`docker run -i -t --rm smartlabel/jamulus /usr/local/bin/jamulus-headless -your -params`
+`docker run -i -t --rm smartlabel/jamulus /usr/local/bin/jamulus-headless --version`

+Of course you have to replace `--version` with your own server parameters if you really want to run a live Jamulus server.
 See https://jamulus.io/wiki/Running-a-Server for all the options you must/can provide.\

 If you use the docker in a docker-compose.yml something like this should work:

-CMD [/usr/bin/nice","-n","-20","/usr/bin/ionice","-c","1","/usr/local/bin/jamulus-headless","your","params"]
+CMD [/usr/bin/nice","-n","-20","/usr/bin/ionice","-c","1","/usr/local/bin/jamulus-headless","--version"]

 Happy Jammin!